Folketing: Speaker

+Standing committees

+The members of parliament are allocated into thirty standing parliamentary committees.
+The standing committees have a portfolio that covers that of one or more government ministers.

 Composition

 Demographics

-A representative democracy, a bias is seen in the demographics of the Folketing as opposed to the demographics of Denmark, with middle-aged men being over represented, the Folketing is therefore not a direct representation of the country.
+Although Denmark is a representative democracy, a bias is seen in the demographics of the Folketing as opposed to the demographics of Denmark, with middle-aged men over-represented, the Folketing is therefore not a direct representation of the country.

-About one third of seats have been switched for new members every election, a figure that has stayed more or less constant over previous elections.
-The largest change in these figures was seen in the election of 1973, where 45 percent of seats saw new members, and the lowest change was happened in the election of 1988 where 14.8 percent of members were newcomers.
+About one-third of seats have been switched for new members every election, a figure that has stayed more or less constant over previous elections.
+The largest change in these figures was seen in the election of 1973, where 45 percent of seats saw new members, and the lowest change was in the election of 1988, when 14.8 percent of members were newcomers.